balcortex/balcortex.github.io/README.md

 # About Me

 Experienced engineer with expertise in renewable energy systems, data science, and machine learning.
-Developed groundbreaking techniques for optimizing photovoltaic systems' performance, including novel maximum power point tracking methods.
+Developed groundbreaking techniques for optimizing photovoltaic systems' performance using deep reinforcement learning, including novel maximum power point tracking methods.
 Proficient in cloud computing services, like Microsoft Azure Cloud and Huawei Cloud services.
 Recently granted an AI certification from Huawei and selected for a fully-funded training program in Hangzhou, China, focusing on cutting-edge AI algorithms.
 Committed to driving sustainable solutions and staying at the forefront of emerging technologies.

 # Work Experience